scalameta/munit/readme.md

 ## Do we really need another testing library?

-FunSuite is built on the theory that >90% of what a JVM testing library needs is already provided by JUnit.
-If you write Scala, the default JUnit testing syntax leaves a lot to be desired, however, due to its heavy usage of annotations.
+FunSuite is built on the idea that >90% of what a JVM testing library needs is already provided by JUnit.
+However, the default JUnit testing syntax is based on annotations and does not feel idiomatic when used from Scala.
+FunSuite tries to fill in the gap by providing a small Scala API on top of JUnit.
-FunSuite tries to fill in the gap by aiming to provide only the missing functionality in JUnit to make it feel idiomatic when writing tests in Scala.

-## Migrating from ScalaTest
+## Coming from ScalaTest

 Add the following settings to run ScalaTest and JUnit suites with the same testing framework as FunSuite.